 Welcome to The Pumpkin Lady!

-Also, we have a simple set of pumpkin carving instructions and some helpful hints, tips and tricks.
+Also, we have a simple set of FREE pumpkin carving instructions and some helpful hints, tips and tricks.
 Just scroll down and take a look.
 You may also download a copy of these instructions here.
 We also have a great set of pumpkin carving instructional videos that you can watch for free here!

 Pumpkin Carving Instructions

 Step 1: Pick of the Patch (Pick the perfect pumpkin)

 No one wants a rotten pumpkin!
 To have a pumpkin that lasts until you’re ready to carve it, pick one without any nicks or soft spots.

 Step 2: Get ready, get set, goo!
 (Removing the seeds and goo)

 Cut a circular lid into the pumpkin by carving a wide circle around the stem.
 Make sure it’s at least big enough to put your fist through.
 Next, pull out as many seeds and stringy goo that you can by hand, and then use a pumpkin or ice cream scoop to scrape the inside clean.

 Step 3: Place Pattern (Applying your pumpkin carving pattern)

 Tape or pin your pattern onto your pumpkin (make sure the surface is dry so the tape will stick!).
 Use a pumpkin poking tool, awl, or nail to poke small, shallow holes through the paper, following the lines of the pattern.
 When all lines have been traced, remove pattern and save it for reference later.